nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 ![example-feature.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660464646530/8qGxIe2go.png align="left")

+## Vertical Slice Architecture and Clean Architecture

+For a detailed comparison between two prominent approaches of organizing code check this blog post from NDepend where Clean Architecture is compared to Vertical Slice Architecture and this [example project template](https://github.com/nadirbad/VerticalSliceArchitecture).

 ## Benefits of Vertical Slice Architecture

 By building the system around vertical slices, you can avoid making compromises between cohesion and coupling.
 This is achieved by keeping a low coupling between vertical slices and high cohesion within the slice.